borgbackup/borgbackup.github.io/releases/index.rst

 ---------

-Borg 0.xx was the development series leading up to the Borg 1.0 release and is not supported any more.
-It was active from early 2015 to early 2016 including releases from 0.23.0 to 0.30.1.
+Borg 0.xx was the development series leading up to the Borg 1.0 release and is no longer supported.
+It was active from early 2015 to early 2016, including releases from 0.23.0 to 0.30.1.